Sea turtle: Conservation status and threats

-The IUCN Red List classifies three species of sea turtle as either "endangered" or "critically endangered".
+The IUCN Red List classifies two species of sea turtle as "critically endangered".
 An additional three species are classified as "vulnerable".
+The green turtle was considered "endangered", but a new ICUN assessment in 2025 put the classification status as "least concern".
 The flatback sea turtle is considered as "data deficient", meaning that its conservation status is unclear due to lack of data.
 All species of sea turtle are listed in CITES Appendix I, restricting international trade of sea turtles and sea turtle products.
 However, the usefulness of global assessments for sea turtles has been questioned, particularly due to the presence of distinct genetic stocks and spatially separated regional management units (RMUs).
 Each RMU is subject to a unique set of threats that generally cross jurisdictional boundaries, resulting in some sub-populations of the same species' showing recovery while others continue to decline.
 This has triggered the IUCN to conduct threat assessments at the sub-population level for some species recently.
 These new assessments have highlighted an unexpected mismatch between where conservation relevant science has been conducted on sea turtles, and where there is the greatest need for conservation.
 For example, as at August 2017, about 69% of studies using stable isotope analysis to understand the foraging distribution of sea turtles have been conducted in RMUs listed as "least concern" by the IUCN.

 Additionally, all populations of sea turtles that occur in United States waters are listed as threatened or endangered by the US Endangered Species Act (ESA).
 The US listing status of the loggerhead sea turtle is under review as of 2012.